 }

-Database Design for Scale
+Database Design for Notification Systems at Scale

 Notification Storage Strategy: